oracle/weblogic-toolkit-ui/documentation/staging/content/navigate/kubernetes/k8s-ingress-controller.md

 - The `Docker Registry Secret Name` field specifies the name of the Kubernetes pull secret to use when pulling the image.
 To create this secret, enable `Create Docker Hub Secret` and fill in the pull secret data in the `Docker Hub Username`, `Docker Hub Password`, and `Docker Hub Email Address` fields.
+- For NGINX ingress controller, if you desire to have SSL pass through ingress route, enable ` Allow SSL pass through to target service`.

 #### TLS Secret for Ingress Routes
 Use this pane to configure the Transport Layer Security (TLS) secret containing the certificate and private key data that will be used by the